 Adding the “Ask me later” option to the UI is also a good idea as it lets users know that you’re mindful of their time.
 There are no options for these two on Pendo, but you can easily get them with Userpilot.

 Pendo NPS segmentation and targeting

+So many things can go wrong when your NPS survey is sent without proper segmentation.
 For instance, you don’t want to send surveys for features that customers haven’t used or ask trial users what they think about your product before they even get to use it.